vanilla/fluent-plugin-burrow/README.md

 fluent-plugin-burrow
 ====================

-This plugin allows to extract a single key from an existing event and re-parse it with a supplied format.
+This plugin for [Fluentd](http://fluentd.org) allows to extract a single key from an existing event and re-parse it with a supplied format.
 A new event is then emitted, with the record modified by the now-decoded key's value.

 ## Motivation

-out_burrow for [Fluentd](http://fluentd.org).
-It is designed to allow post-facto re-parsing of nested key elements.
+out_burrow is designed to allow post-facto re-parsing of nested key elements.

 For example, lets say your source application writes to syslog, but instead of plain string messages, it writes JSON encoded data. /var/log/syslog contains the following entry: